 The BIRNN is a collaborative initiative that responds to community need in the Blue Island Robbins community by creating more expansive, stable and interconnected delivery of social services.
 United Way Metropolitan Chicago is a co-coordinator among network partners providing neighborhood-specific solutions to community challenges.
 MFS functions as the lead partner to deliver and enhance services through R-3 and BIRNN in the education, income, legal aid and health and wellness community service impact areas.

 Offers a supported, shared-apartment living environment for adults with mental illness, with staff on-site 24 hours a day.
 Staff provide case management, medication monitoring, transportation to medical appointments, and training to learn daily living skills.

-Screening Assessment and Supportive Services (sass) stabilizes crisis situations and provides intensive mental health services to children and adolescents who are experiencing acute psychiatric episodes.
-SASS uses intensive community-based intervention to limit psychiatric hospitalizations.
+Stabilizes crisis situations and provides intensive mental health services to adults and adolescents who are experiencing acute psychiatric episodes.
+MCR uses intensive community-based intervention to limit psychiatric hospitalizations.

 The Pathways to Success Initiative enhances access to critical behavioral, medical and social services for children with complex behavioral health challenges in Illinois.
 As a Care Coordination and Service Organization (CCSO) agency, MFS is responsible for the coordination of care involving multiple stakeholders involved in a child or adolescents’ treatment to ensure healthy and safe outcomes.

 A capacity building program and collaborative initiative to expand resources and services such as civil legal aid, early intervention, behavioral health, workforce development and community outreach to address service gaps unique to specific communities that have been impacted by violence, drugs and economic disinvestment to address service gaps for high-risk populations.